UniversityOfPlymouth-Electronics/DigitalSystems/level5/seq_logic_components.md

 1. In Task-242, a file `cascaded_dff` was created by Quartus.
 Can you shorten this file by using the `generate` statement?

-2. In Terk-248, write a testbench to show that the counter can count up, count down, and does not overflow or underflow.
+2. In Task-248, write a testbench to show that the counter can count up, count down, and does not overflow or underflow.
 Tip: use a smaller `N`=4 to keep it shorter.

+3. Build and test a Johnson counter (see 5.5.2 in [1])

 ## Reflection